LorenzoLeva/MicromouseSim/Readme.md

 * [ ] Multiple evaluation function (Exp. shortest path, min inertia, etc.)

 ## Architecture
-The library is written in python to not only allow the developer to run simulation quickly and easily in notebook tools like JupyterLab from any device but also to alow the use of Machine Learning frameworks like Tensorflow and PyTorch.
+The library is written in python to not only allow the developer to run simulation quickly and easily in notebook tools like JupyterLab from any device but also to allow the use of Machine Learning frameworks like Tensorflow and PyTorch.

 ### Packages
 The following diagram describes the package structure of the library.